Clinical Research Glossary

 infusion

-A way to give a fluid into a vein of a study participant.
+A way to give a fluid to the study participant, usually through a vein.

 A team of people who review studies to protect the rights and welfare of study participants.